Court filing: Tampered emails presented to grand jury in Jake’s Fireworks case - Port Arthur News

 On Aug.
 29, the defense team received a report from Cyopsis, which is a digital forensic company.

-The report showed that emails between Right Price Chemicals and Silver Fern Chemical showed discrepancies.
+The report showed emails between Right Price Chemicals and Silver Fern Chemical showed discrepancies.

 According to testimony, RPC purchased the chemical 1,4 butanediol (BDO) from Silver Fern.
 The chemical is made to be an industrial cleaner and is legal to sell as such.